-(b) Children of foster parents age 18 and older will not be counted toward the limitation of five children in the foster home.
+(A) Children of foster parents age 18 and older will not be counted toward the limitation of five children in the foster home.

-(c) Members of the household age 18 and older who remain in or return to the home after becoming 18 years of age are subject to a criminal records check, including a fingerprint records check.
-The foster parent must notify OYA when a member of the household remains in or returns to the home after becoming 18 years of age.
+(B) Members of the household age 18 and older who remain in or return to the home after becoming 18 years of age are subject to a criminal records check, including a fingerprint records check.
+It will be responsibility of the foster parent to notify the OYA and ensure that the fingerprint records check is initiated for these persons.

-(d) Foster parents must not care for unrelated adults on a commercial basis, accept children for day care, or accept any person for placement from any source other than OYA without prior OYA written approval.
+(b) Foster parents must not care for unrelated adults on a commercial basis, accept children for day care, or accept any person for placement from any source other than the OYA without prior OYA written approval.